cisagov/skeleton-golang-package/README.md

 Execute the `./skeleton-golang-package-v*` binary to run the program.

-You should see the contents of the main package as defined in [main.go](src/example/main.go).
+You should see the contents of the main package as defined in [main.go](main.go).

 ### Nix ###

-If you have [Nix](https://nixos.org/download.html) installed you can use the [flake.nix](flake.nix) configuration file located at the root of the project to build and run the `example` package:
+If you have [Nix](https://nixos.org/download.html) installed you can use the [flake.nix](flake.nix) configuration file located at the root of the project to build and run the `skeleton-golang-package` package:

 ```console
 nix run